 So lets go back to that original question- why is it that many people don’t like calling themselves feminists in the west?

 In the internet era, the loudest and most fringe groups of people are given the largest platform.
 The third wave feminist movement is no different.
-Month after month, new videos have emerged online of self described feminists acting like irrational toddlers.
-A quick search of the word ” feminist” on YouTube prompts words like crazy, triggered, and cringe.
-Some of these people created and got the #KillAllMen hashtag trending on twitter.
-Others have made ridiculous claims that even discussing Mens Rights is misogynistic.
-The list goes on and on.
+Month after month, new videos have emerged online of self described feminists and some of there more absurd radical beliefs.
+A quick search of the word “feminist” on YouTube prompts words like ‘crazy’, ‘triggered’, and ‘cringe’.
+To my surprise, #KillAllMen isn’t satire to some.

 Regardless of whether you consider these actions representative feminism is irrelevant.
-The damage has already been done to the perception of feminism in western societies.
-Furthermore, I think many first and second wave feminists simply don’t find third wave feminism appealing.
-Many people believe that equality between the sexes already exists, and in many respects I agree with this.
+Guilt by association has done damage to the perception of feminism in western societies.
+Furthermore, I think many feminists simply don’t find the amount of focus on third wave feminism appealing.
+Many people believe that equality between the sexes already exists, and in many circles I don’t think this is an unreasonable position.
 However, with that said, I don’t think the issues third wave feminists face are completely insignificant.
 Just because there are more crucial issues in the world doesn’t mean the lesser ones don’t matter.

 At the end of the day, we must be able to acknowledge gender differences while simultaneously encouraging greater equality.
 The debate on the significance of third wave feminism will continue, but in the meantime, let’s not argue over the semantics of a label.